-With no skiing available for most of us between the seasons, it’s time to cook up a few summer fillers.
 Alpine lunchtime cooking varies from country to country, so to taste the best of it you need a few linguistic pointers.
-So if you don’t know your Grolle from your Germknödel here is the first of our culinary mountain guides, complete with recipes, so you can try them yourself at home.
+If you don’t know your Grolle from your Germknödel here is the first of our culinary mountain guide to Austria, complete with recipes, so you can try them yourself at home.

 This week: Austria